-We have adopted a strategy of seeking patent protection in the United States and in other jurisdictions globally that we deem appropriate with respect to certain of our technologies relating to our products and process.
-On January 16, 2018 we announced that the USPTO has granted U.S. Patent No. 9,877,990 which covers compositions comprising HSV vectors and methods of using the same for providing prophylactic, palliative or therapeutic relief of a wound, disorder or disease of the skin in a subject.
-We believe that the granting of this patent, that is 100% owned by the Company, protects our core STAR-D viral platform and affords us freedom to use this platform for several skin diseases.
-A corresponding international patent application has been filed in accordance with the Paris Cooperation Treaty.
-We continue to actively develop our portfolio through the filing of new patent applications, divisionals and continuations relating to our technologies as we deem appropriate.
+We have adopted a strategy of seeking patent protection in the United States and in other jurisdictions globally that we deem appropriate with respect to certain of our technologies relating to our products and processes.
+On January 16, 2018 we announced that the USPTO had granted U.S. Patent No. 9,877,990 which covers compositions comprising HSV vectors encoding certain effectors and methods of using the same for providing prophylactic, palliative or therapeutic relief of a wound, disorder or disease of the skin.
+A corresponding international patent application has been filed in accordance with the Paris Cooperation Treaty, and has entered into the national phase in more than ten foreign jurisdictions.
+In addition, on December 18, 2018 the USPTO granted U.S. Patent No. 10,155,016 which covers compositions containing our first product, KB103, formulated for myriad routes of administration.
+We are currently seeking patent protection for key aspects of our viral platform technologies through a pending patent application on file at the USPTO.
+We believe that the granting of these patents, that are 100% owned by the Company, protects our core STAR-D viral platform and products based thereupon, and affords us freedom to use this platform for the development of novel therapeutics for multiple applications.
+We continue to actively advance our IP portfolio through the filing of new patent applications, divisionals and continuations relating to our technologies as we deem appropriate.

-In addition to patents and licenses, we rely on trade secrets and know-how to develop and maintain our competitive position.
-However, trade secrets can be difficult to protect.
-We seek to protect our proprietary technology and processes, and obtain and maintain ownership of certain technologies, in part, through confidentiality agreements and invention assignment agreements with our employees, consultants and commercial partners.
-We also seek to preserve the integrity and confidentiality of our data, trade secrets and know-how, as well as that of our licensees, including by implementing measures intended to maintain the physical security of research facilities and the physical and electronic security of our information technology systems.
+In addition to our patents, we rely on trade secrets and know-how to develop and maintain our competitive position; however, trade secrets can be difficult to protect.
+We seek to protect our proprietary technology and processes, and obtain and maintain ownership of certain technologies, in part, through confidentiality agreements and intellectual property assignment agreements with our employees, consultants and commercial partners.
+We also seek to preserve the integrity and confidentiality of our data, trade secrets, and know-how, including by implementing measures intended to maintain the physical and electronic security of our research and manufacturing facilities, as well as our information technology systems.